irsbugs/pdp11-code/README.md

 # pdp11-code

 The **simh** application provides simulation of DEC's PDP11 computers.

+A PDP11 Programming card may be obtained from: echo PDP11 Programming card: https://archive.org/details/bitsavers_decpdp11PDul75_1582192/page/n1/mode/2up

+## Testing CSR Status and Looping

-One way to move data from a register to, say, the console treminal display is to test the CSR at address 177564 to see if its ready to receive a character.
+One way to move data from a register to, say, the console terminal display is to test the CSR at address 177564 to see if its ready to receive a character.
 Loop until it is, and when it is, then move the character to the Console buffer at address 177566.
 For example run the file:

 * console-tstb-character

 The code in this file is: